Partition of Two Interacting Electrons by a Potential Barrier

 of single-electron transmission and reflection at the barrier. $s_{\alpha \beta}(\mathcal{E}) \in \{ \mathbf{r}_{\mathcal{E}},\mathbf{r}'_{\mathcal{E}}, \mathbf{t}_{\mathcal{E}}, \mathbf{t}'_{\mathcal{E}}\}$ is the scattering amplitude of a plane wave of energy $\mathcal{E}$ from an input path $\beta$ to an output $\alpha$ at the barrier [Fig.~\ref{fig:setup}].
-We predict the kinetic energy change of the electrons by their Coulomb interaction during the delay times, and compute its effect on their partition probabilities at the barrier, considering initially copropagating or counterpropagating electrons.
-In the copropagating case, our theory qualitatively explains the experiments in Ref.~\cite{ubbelohde:partitioning}.
-The energy dependence of the delay times causes nonmonotonic dependence of the partition on the barrier height.
+We predict the kinetic energy change of the electrons by their Coulomb interaction during the delay times, and compute its effect on their partition at the barrier, considering initially copropagating or counterpropagating electrons.
+In the copropagating case, our theory explains the recent experiments~\cite{ubbelohde:partitioning}.
+Energy dependence of the delay times causes nonmonotonic dependence of the partition on the barrier height.
 The scattering probabilities of the two electrons are correlated when the transmission and reflection delay times differ.
 In the counterpropagating case, we distinguish direct and exchange interaction effects on the partition, especially on the reduction of their antibunching.

-{\it Setup.---} We consider two hot electrons generated by quantum-dot pumps in the quantum Hall regime~\cite{kataoka:time,Freise:counting}.
-They approach a potential barrier, propagating along a one-dimensional chiral upper path $\gamma = u$ in a depleted region or a lower path $\gamma = d$.
+{\it Setup.---} We consider two hot electrons generated by quantum-dot pumps in \HS{a strong magnetic field}~\cite{kataoka:time,Freise:counting}.
+They approach a potential barrier, propagating along a one-dimensional chiral upper path $\gamma = u$ or a lower path $\gamma = d$ in depleted regions.
 In Fig.~\ref{fig:setup}(a), they initially copropagate, occupying orthogonal single-electron wave packets $\phi_{m=1,2}$ which usually separate in energy or time in experiments~\cite{ubbelohde:partitioning}.
 In Fig.~\ref{fig:setup}(b), they initially counterpropagate, occupying packets $\phi_{m=1,2}$ of the same Gaussian form~\cite{ryu:ultrafast}, and arrive at the barrier simultaneously.
 Each initially has kinetic energy $E^{(0)}_m$ and energy uncertainty $\sigma_E$.
 We assume that their propagation velocity $v$ is energy independent, as the dependence is not strong enough to generate the nonmonotonicity~\cite{ubbelohde:partitioning}.